Japan is planning its first new nuclear reactor since Fukushima

 Japan's dependence on fossil fuels

-technological progress for new reactors
+Technological advances for new reactors

-collaboration with Mitsubishi
+Collaboration with Mitsubishi

 Review of previous systems